timofey256/debugger-enhanced-code-completion/README.md

   - Runtime values of function parameters
   - Exception information (if applicable)

+### Debugger Integration

+We will use the Python Debugger ([PDB](https://docs.python.org/3/library/pdb.html)) through a custom wrapper that captures variable values at various execution points, call stack information when tests are executed, execution paths through the target function, and runtime type information of inputs and outputs

 ### Interaction Modes

 We plan to evaluate 2 ways to feed debugging information into the LLM: